Pante/elementary/docs/elementary/migration/migrating-to-elementary-2.md

 shoehorn developers into thinking it can be only used for denoting test cases.
 Hence, a more generalized name, `Label`, was chosen as a replacement.

 Secondly, retrieving of elements by index is no longer support.
 This has proven to both be confusing and error-prone in practice.
 It often happens that the annotated elements are re-ordered during refactoring, causing unrelated tests to break.
-More fundemenetally, ordering annotated elements, espically across multiple source files is ill-defined.
+More fundemenetally, ordering annotated elements, especially across multiple source files is ill-defined.

 Thirdly, to support retrieving of elements by labels, labels must now contain a mandatory and unique identifier (scoped to the test class).
-This makes retrieval of elements less ambigious (which element am I retrieving?) and hence less error-prone.
+This makes retrieval of elements less ambiguous (which element am I retrieving?) and hence less error-prone.

 Lastly, several method names has been renamed to better reflect their purpose/less confusing between the transition from `Cases` to `Labels`.
 The most prominent being
 `Cases.one(String)` -> `Labels.get(String)`.